marcusschwartz/tradendiff/README.md

   contain.
 Acceptable formats are YYYYMMDD, MMDDYYYY, and YY-MM-DD.
 * Four digit years should be >= 1900
 * Two digit years will have 2000 added to them.
-* Input files should be comma-separated.
+* Records should be comma-separated and begin with a field list.
 * Each input file should include a 'timestamp' field that s ISO8601 formatted (time only, no date).
 * Each input file should include a 'trade' field that will be used to